BenjaminEchelmeier/BenjaminEchelmeier.github.io/README.txt

 Simple portfolio designed on a template from html5up.
-Check it out http://BenjaminEchelmeier@github.io
+Check it out [I'm an inline-style link with title](https://BenjaminEchelmeier.github.io "here")

 Credits: